 Dogs are very fond of having a routine and this is very important for them to feel safe, so whenever we travel with Tadeu we organize to move as little as possible in his routine.
 For example, Tadeu usually wakes up early, then pees, eats and goes back to sleep.

 For the trips that are hitting and back, we can’t do that, because we’re not staying anywhere, so we’ve already come out aware that we’ll have to have a little more patience with him in the morning because he’ll be sleepy.

 Beware of other animals

-In addition to bears, Canada also houses other wild and dangerous animals such as wolves, elk, lynx, Puma, eagles and several carnivorous birds.
-T herefore, it is important to take great care in the walks around here, especially in forest areas, because there is the risk of you meeting with one of these animals.
+In addition to bears, Canada also houses other wild and dangerous animals such as wolves, elk, lynx, Puma, eagles, and several carnivorous birds.
+T herefore, it is important to take great care of the walks around here, especially in forest areas, because there is the risk to meet with one of these animals.
 In the big cities, even the odds being smaller, you can also meet with some of these animals, as in Toronto, where wolves can be seen, as well as meet with bears in Vancouver.

 During some rides the dog can tire of walking and staying in the lap will help you to rest a bit.
 As the Tadeu is very small, we walk with a backpack of transport that helps us to carry it in a more comfortable way, both for him and for us.

 But in addition to the backpacks, there are some carts that serve to load medium or large dogs.
 See some models here.

 Keep your dog’s vaccines up to date, as it is necessary to take the vaccination card on plane, car or train trips.